AlyssaYelle/StochasticProcesses/README.md

 ## Branching Processes

+Every once in a while a mathematical concept will arise from an individual with problematic views, and the branching process is one of them.
+Sir Francis Galton, also known as the father of eugenics, questioned how many male children each generation of a family would have to produce on average in order for the family line to not become extinct.
+After a collaboration with Henry William Watson, the branching process model was born.

+Thankfully, branching processes have applications outside of eugenics.
+For example, we can use them to model whether a population of cancerous cells will become extinct before it grows large enough to overwhelm the surrounding tissue.

 ### Modeling a Single Branching Process

 To model a branching process we want to start with a single individual, <a href="https://www.codecogs.com/eqnedit.php?latex=Z_0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Z_0" title="Z_0" /></a>, at time n = 0, and assume that they will produce a random number of children before dying off.
 The number of children they can produce may only be a nonnegative integer, so we will model this random variable using a Poisson distribution with parameter lambda, where lambda is the expected value.